 Aftercare and Transitional Assistance

 Once patients have successfully completed their residential treatment, they are transferred to aftercare which they complete via an outpatient program.
 The length of aftercare is based on the long-term care needs of the patient which are established during their initial evaluation.
-The Professional Aviator Treatment program has been helping pilots overcome their substance abuse and resume distinguished careers for over ten years.
+The aviation professionals treatment program has been helping pilots overcome their substance abuse and resume distinguished careers for over ten years.